Enjoy this collection of fun and fanciful free knitting patterns for cup/mug/teapot cozies and brooches, great for fundraising

 Felt Butterfly: These, on the other hand, are must-haves for your sale, auction, or raffle.
 These beautiful butterflies are sure to be hits.
 They’re a great way to try out hand-felting, too!

-Stay tuned now for part 5, where cozies for electronics (phones, iPods, and tablets) will have the stage all to themselves.
+Now check out part 5, where cozies for electronics (phones, iPods, and tablets) will have the stage all to themselves.
 You’ll find even more great knitting patterns for charity fundraising!